 Kalpa is the best place to enjoy winter in Kinnaur Valley.
 If you plan to visit higher Kinnaur Valley like Nako, Hangrang and further then while traveling you need to go through lots of hardships of ice on the roads, lack of electricity, extreme winter conditions with sub-zero temperatures.
 Also, only basic facilities and food will be available in most places in Kinnaur.
 Sometimes you need to use boiling water in hotels as even pipes tend to freeze, so running water in the toilet becomes difficult to get.
 A lot has already been discussed about this time period in the article on visiting Kinnaur Valley in winters.

 If you need modest adventure, have some buffer days in hand and loves to enjoy snow/snowfall in abundance then Kinnaur Valley is a less risky option than more harsh & unforgiving Spiti Valley in winters.

 If you are planning a trip to Kinnaur Valley in summers, you can also check this common itinerary for Kinnaur Valley

-Still confused??
-In the end, I will suggest that if you love a mix of some snow, colors and blooming flowers, then go for the spring season.
-Visit Kinnaur Valley in summers, if you want to beat the heat of plains.
-If you love vivid colors and apples in apple orchards, go for late monsoon or fall/autumn or if you love tons of snow and want to make snowmen then visit Kinnaur Valley in mid to peak winters.
+I will suggest that if you love a mix of some snow, colors and blooming flowers, then go for the spring season, March – April.
+Otherwise, visit Kinnaur Valley in summers, if you want to beat the heat of plains and camp besides the river away from the mad rush of tourists.
+And, if you love vivid colors and apples in apple orchards, go for late monsoon or fall/autumn months.
+Finally, if you love tons of snow and want to make snowmen then visit Kinnaur Valley in winters.